 Total personnel costs (salary and benefits) remain relatively constant at roughly half of total expenditures after the continued development of the school to 16 teachers at full enrollment.
-RDP conducts classes in grades K through 3 at 30:1 student-to-teacher ratios and grades 4 and 5 at or below state maximum class sizes of 33:1.
+RS7 conducts classes with approximately 25 students on average, well below the state maximum class sizes of 33:1.
 Rocketship staffing is more efficient than traditional elementary schools while maintaining these ratios, resulting in significant savings in salaries and benefits.
 This is because students have five hours of classroom instruction per day, while teachers typically teach between six and eight hours per day.
 Learning Lab is provided as an Intervention program and Learning Lab minutes do not factor into annual instructional minutes calculations.